dmbarbour/glas/docs/GlasDesign.md

 Testing of computed executable binaries is theoretically feasible via accelerated simulation and fuzz-testing.
 However, accelerators won't be immediately accessible, so more conventional methods are required short-term.

-### Graphical Programming
+### Automatic Buffering

-Language modules enable Glas to bridge textual and graphical programming.
-Graphical programming can be supported by developing a specialized syntax, nodes annotated with graphical markup for layout and presentation.

-Presentation might involve calendar widgets for date values, color pickers for color values, sliders for numbers, etc..
-In the more general case, an entire file might be rendered as a big widget.
-Projections feasibly integrate multiple files, via embedding, portals, or links.
-At an extreme, it is theoretically feasible to project programs as video games.

-Language modules could make the presentation more explicit by defining utility functions suitable for presentation of languages in various media, such as a web-app.
+Buffers reduce sensitivity to latency, which supports distributed computation.
+However, manual buffering is too awkard and easy to get wrong.
+For example, extending one buffer can be useless without also extending other buffers.

+Glas programs should normally specify minimal buffering for correct and convenient operation.
+Buffers can be introduced by variables, wires, and wires between variables.
+An optimizer or compiler can later grow buffers as needed to support distributed computation.

 ### Live Coding Applications

-In a live programming system, programs represent active intentions of users.
-Changes to a program should immediately affect the real-world.
+In a live programming system, programs represent active intentions.
+Changes to a program should affect the real-world.
 However, this requires careful attention to how state and effects are modeled, to avoid losing information or breaking interactions.

 A good model for live coding: